wushilin/rust-vpn/README.md

 - **Transport**: TCP with TLS for both control and data planes
 - **Security**: TLS 1.3 with mutual authentication (using `tokio-rustls` with `rustls` and `aws-lc-rs` provider)
 - **Network**: TUN interface for packet forwarding
-- **Control Plane**: Separate TLS connection for configuration exchange
+- **Control Plane**: TLS connection for configuration exchange (identified by "ControlPlane" purpose string)
-- **Data Plane**: Multiple TLS connections for parallel data transfer
+- **Data Plane**: Multiple TLS connections for parallel data transfer (identified by "DataPlane" purpose string)
+- **Port Sharing**: Both control and data planes use the same port, distinguished by purpose strings sent after TLS handshake
 - **Authentication**: Token-based session authentication for data plane connections

 ### Connection Flow